48 Hours in Nashville

 6pm – Grand Ole Opry

 Now it was time to experience Nashville’s legendary Grand Ole Opry.
-This was what I was looking forward to the most during my trip.
+This was what I was looking forward to the most during my 48 hours in Nashville.
 While the show didn’t start until 7pm, I got there an hour early to browse the gift shop and get settled in before the show.
 The closest parking lot is at Opry Mills mall, so it took about 10 minutes to walk/roll over to the Opry as well.

 The history of the Grand Ole Opry is quite extensive and I got chills as soon as I entered the building.
 The show started promptly at 7pm and there were some fantastic performers.
 I saw Linda Davis, Darryl Worley, Craig Morgan, Sundance Head, Ashley McBryde, and more on the night I visited.
 The Opry always has different artists depending on which night you go, so it would never grow tiring.